devops-workflow/terraform-pagerduty-service-complete/README-json.md

 Teams is a list of team names.
 These will be looked up in Pagerduty and ignored if not found.

 Both variables are required.
-If team are not being used, use "teams": []
+If teams are not being used, use "teams": []

 [Example](escalation-policy.json-example):